 How long does it take?

 The time to perform a thorough Home Inspection and produce a comprehensive Report will vary according to the size, age and condition of the house.
-Other influential factors are the accessibility (or lack thereof) of the roof, attic and crawl space.
-For example, a 15 year old, 2500 square foot house on a crawl space, takes about 4 hours to inspect and finish the report.
+Other influential factors are the accessibility (or lack thereof) of the roof, attic, basement and/ or crawl space, electric panel, furnace or boiler and the water heater.
+For example, a 15 year old, 2,500 square foot house with a basement, takes about 3 – 4 hours to inspect and finish the report.

 Can I follow the inspector and ask questions as we go?

-Absolutely.
-It is important for you to understand how the house works from an operational standpoint.
+Absolutely!
+There are usually 3 options.
+For first time home buyers, it is important for you to understand how the house works from an operational standpoint.
 By attending the inspection, you are able to see first-hand the conditions that will be described in the report.
 It also allows the inspector to show you what to do in case of emergency regarding the electrical, plumbing and HVAC systems.
 If you have any particular concerns about the property, this is the time to get answers.
 A good inspector will encourage questions and take the time to explain things so that you can be more comfortable with your decision to purchase the home.
-For that reason alone, it is important that you attend the inspection.

 It is important that you choose your inspection company carefully.
-There is a professional body that oversees its membership called the American Society of Home Inspectors (ASHI).
+There are professional bodies that oversee their membership; the American Society of Home Inspectors (ASHI) and the National Association of Certified Home Inspectors (NACHI).
 Membership requires a passing grade on a series of examinations, annual upgrading of education and adherence to the strict Standards of Practice and Code of Ethics.
-If you choose an inspector who is not a member, you run the risk of getting a less than adequate (or accurate) inspection report.
+If you choose an inspector who is not a member of one of these organizations, you run the risk of getting a less than adequate (or accurate) inspection report.
+Be sure to check other references such as the Better Business Bureau, Angie’s List, Google, Yahoo, Facebook, etc.

 How much lead time is required to book an inspection?

-You should allow yourself at least 3 business days to be sure of arranging a time that works for everyone involved.
+Depending on the time of year, you should allow yourself at least 5 – 7 business days to be sure of arranging a time that works for everyone involved.
+Good inspectors are often booked out over a week.
+Don’t wait till the last minute to schedule your inspection.

-The purchase of a home is one of the most exciting and important decisions you'll make and you can't afford to gamble on the outcome.
-So, before you buy your next house, let Anderson Home Inspection, LLC examine it first.
+The purchase of a home is one of the most exciting and important decisions you’ll make and you can’t afford to gamble on the outcome.
+So, before you buy your next house, call Anderson Home Inspection, LLC to schedule your inspection.

 |Standards of Practice for Home Inspectors||Standards of Practice|